groupdocs-signature-cloud/groupdocs-signature-cloud-php-samples/README.md

 ## Prerequisites

 + PHP with Composer installed
-+ Get your AppSID and AppKey at [https://dashboard.groupdocs.cloud](https://dashboard.groupdocs.cloud) (free registration is required).
++ Get your ClientId and ClientSecret at [https://dashboard.groupdocs.cloud](https://dashboard.groupdocs.cloud) (free registration is required).

 ## How to Run the Examples?

 The package contains PHP examples.
 Follow the given steps to proceed run:

-* Extract the downloaded project
++ Extract the downloaded project
-* Edit CommonUtils.php and put appSid and appKey, obtained from [https://dashboard.groupdocs.cloud](https://dashboard.groupdocs.cloud) there
++ Edit CommonUtils.php and put ClientId and ClientSecret, obtained from [https://dashboard.groupdocs.cloud](https://dashboard.groupdocs.cloud) there
-* Go to "Examples" directory of the project
++ Go to "Examples" directory of the project
-* Execute "composer update" command
++ Execute "composer update" command
-* Run examples using "php .\RunExamples.php" command
++ Run examples using "php .\RunExamples.php" command

 For more details, visit  [Getting Started](https://docs.groupdocs.cloud/signature/getting-started/).